tahlil29/Portfolio/README.md

 The portfolio contains the following sections:

-Home
+⭐Home

 Introduction with name, role, and quick navigation to important sections.

 ![Home Page](https://github.com/tahlil29/Portfolio/blob/main/Screenshot%202026-03-10%20133509.png?raw=true)

-About Me
+⭐About Me

 Information about my background, interests, and goals as a developer.

-Education
+⭐Education

 Details about my B.Tech in Computer Science Engineering at Geetanjali Institute of Technical Studies.

-Skills
+⭐Skills

 Technical and creative skills including: